 FSA Reporting System (FSA-R)-The system used to access any Spring 2020 or earlier reporting results until December 2020.
-Only authorized users have access to this system.
+Only authorized users had access to this system.
 All historical data have been moved to PearsonAccess Next Reporting.
-The FSA-R will be disabled in June 2021.
+The FSA-R was disabled in June 2021.